German Future Tense: Mastering Future Intent and Future Perfect

 We learn new German tenses.

-Write the translation of this sentence out in (a) the German present, (b) future I and (c) future II.
+Write the translation of this sentence out in (a) the German present, (b) future intent and (c) future perfect.
 Do your sentences match?

 - Wir lernen neue deutsche Zeitformen.